tewen/nycda-angularjs-homework/README.md

 A standard application would show a search field and a search button the screen (think Google).
 When a search is run, it should pull in the remote result and display them on the screen.
 I encourage you to use Yeoman to generate the project structure.

+##Homework 4

+Integrating Firebase with your New York Times application.

+###Requirements
+We will start prep on the assignment by creating your firebase account at firebase.com.

+When you have the name of your db instance, you need to replace the string 'nycda-instance' in the following project file:

+apps/scripts/angularfire/config.js

+###Assignment
+Add the ability for the user of your New York Times feed to save articles in a side bar.
+The articles need to be saved to firebase.